 Arrange the rotor and hat in the position shown ensuring the arrow noting rotation direction is correct for its position on the vehicle.
-Start the first few threads of all 12 of the 1⁄4-20 x .75 12-point bolts.
+Start the first few threads of all 12 of the 1⁄4-20 12-point bolts.
 Using an alternating sequence, apply red Loctite[®] 271 to the threads, and torque to 155 in-lbs.
-The rotor can now be installed using 2 lug nuts to temporarily secure it.
-Make sure that there is no drag from the parking brake shoes on the rotor at this time.
+The rotor can be installed on the axle at this time using three lug nuts to hold the hat flat against the axle.

 Lubricate the caliper mounting studs with lightweight oil.
-Initially place one .875x.375x.035 shim on each stud of the bracket.
+Initially place one .375x.875x.035 shim on each stud of the bracket.
 Mount the caliper using lock nuts and washers and ensure that it fully seats on the bracket and does not contact the rotor.

 Remove the bridge bolt, nut, and spacer tube and install the pads at this time.
 Temporarily tighten the lock nuts and view the rotor through the top opening of the caliper.
-The caliper will need to be centered on the rotor by adding or subtracting the .750x.438x.035 shims between the caliper bracket and the bracket spacer.
-Always use the same amount of shims on each of the three mounting bolts.
+The caliper will need to be centered on the rotor by adding or subtracting the .438 x .750 x .030 shims between flange brackets and radial brackets.
+Always use the same amount of shims on each of the mounting bolts.

 Once the caliper alignment is correct side to side, check that the top of the brake pads are flush with the outside diameter of the rotor.
 For 14" rotors, the centers of the pads will be flush with the outside diameter of the rotor whereas the top and bottom of the pads will sit slightly under the diameter of the rotor.
-You can adjust the mounting height by adding or subtracting .875x.375x.035 shims between the caliper and the bracket.
+You can adjust the mounting height by adding or subtracting .375x.875x.035 shims between the caliper and the bracket.

 After the caliper pad height is set, check that there is no pre-applied pressure when spinning the rotor.
 If so, make adjustments as necessary.
-Next, remove the bracket mounting bolts one at a time, apply red Loctite[®] 271 to the threads, reinstall, and torque them to 180 inch-lbs.
-Torque the caliper lock nuts to 28 ft-lbs.
+Next, remove the bracket mounting bolts one at a time, apply red Loctite[®] 271 to the threads, reinstall, and torque them to 60 ft-lbs.
+Torque the caliper lock nuts to 30 ft-lbs.
 Then secure the brake pads in place with the center bridge pad retainer tube, bolt, and locknut.
 The locknut should be snug without play in the bolt or tube.
 However, be cautious not to over tighten.